zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-03-ENCORE-RNA-DNA.md

 ![2022-10-03-caps.JPG](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/samples/2022-10-03-caps.JPG)

 ## Notes:
+- Followed [protocol](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/_posts/Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus_Protocol.md) exactly.
+Took 300 uL from each sample tube.

-Sample PAST-F4 looked bad at the step where DNA/RNA Lysis buffer was added to the supernatant at [step 6](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/_posts/Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus_Protocol.md).
+- Sample Past-F4 looked bad at the step where DNA/RNA Lysis buffer was added to the supernatant at [step 6](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/_posts/Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus_Protocol.md).
 The supernatant from the Proteinase K digestion appeared to be mucous-y and was immiscible with the Lysis buffer.
 Throughout the RNA extraction, the filter was pigmented and the RNA was pale brown.
 This might be an example sample to re-extract with only 100 or 150 uL of the DNA/RNA shield from the sample tube.

 ## Qubit Results
 | colony_id | Species                     | Temp     | DNA_QBIT_1 | DNA_QBIT_2 | RNA_QBIT_1 | RNA_QBIT_2 |